How to Prepare The Body for a Healthy Fall

 allergy shots can even be an effective alternative treatment.

-In general, treat allergies with supplements and healthy food choices, like apples, to keep the doctor away.
+In general, treat allergies with supplements and healthy food choices, like apples, to keep the provider away.
 Studies suggest that the antioxidant quercetin that is found in apples, onions, and other produce demonstrates antihistamine effects, while the bromelain found in pineapples is effective at treating inflammation and respiratory distress caused by allergies.

 Natural Cold Prevention